 - The action is something that typically would require an EIS under the sponsoring agency’s NEPA procedures

-For each situation the FONSI is usually published in the Federal Register, and the notice of availability of the FONSI states how and where the public may provide comments.
+For each situation, the FONSI is usually published in the Federal Register, and the notice of availability of the FONSI states how and where the public may provide comments.
 If the requirement for a 30-day review is not triggered, often the FONSI will not be published in the Federal Register.
 Rather, it may be posted on the agency’s Web site, published in local newspapers or made available by some other manner.
-If you have interest in a particular decision that requires preparation of an EA, you should contact the agency to determine how it will make the FONSI available.
+If you have an interest in a particular decision that requires preparation of an EA, you should contact the agency to determine how it will make the FONSI available.

 Environmental Impact Statements (EIS) (Figure 1, Box 8)

 The most involved level of NEPA analysis is the EIS.
 A federal agency may choose to initiate the NEPAprocess with an EIS and bypass an EA.
 An EIS must include descriptions of:

 - The environmental impacts of the “proposed and alternative actions”

 - Alternatives of the proposed action, including continuation of the existing action (called the no action alternative)